immutabl3/store/README.md

 No reason.
 Pick whatever library suites your tastes.
 We try to keep store as [fast](#benchmarks) and [battle-tested](#tests) as possible.

+**MobX style observables**

+Stay object oriented by wrapping objects with `observable` [MobX-style](https://mobx.js.org/react-integration.html) before adding to the store to get change events from your pojos and classes.

 **Why not using Store?**

 If you're targeting older browsers, if Proxy isn't available or you don't want to polyfill your environment.